ISISComputingGroup/ibex_developers_manual/aSub-records.md

 # aSub Record Function Tips and Tricks

 It is advised that when writing an aSub record, you escape to C++ as soon as possible so that you can use the C++ standard libraries and error handling capacity to improve the robustness of your IOC to errors arising from the aSub record.

+## GoogleTest unit tests

+GoogleTest can be used to write unit tests for you aSub functions.
+Details on how to set up GoogleTest to compile under EPICS can be found [here](https://github.com/ISISComputingGroup/ibex_developers_manual/wiki/Setting-up-GoogleTest-to-work-with-EPICS-build-process).

 ## Error catching